abooij/kristina-auke/index.markdown

 In addition to the playroom, there will be a separate sleeping and nursing room available.
 If you want to have a baby bed prepared for your child, please reach out to us.

 Kids will have a special menu.
 It will be served at the dining tables at the point when adults obtain their first course.
 Once the little ones are done with their portions, they are welcome to go and play or stay at the table as they wish.

-### Gifts
-There is no expectation to bring a gift.
-If you want, you can contribute to the cost of the wedding using the donation box.

 ### Travel tips